 Oftentimes my mind would drift as I struggled to maintain my sanity in this new and dreary world.
-I had to remember to do everything consciously:notice where I was putting my keys, pay attention to whether I brushed my teeth so as not to forget and end up doing it again or making sure I didn’t pay the same bill twice.
+I had to remember to do everything consciously, notice where I was putting my keys, pay attention to whether I brushed my teeth so as not to forget and end up doing it again or making sure I didn’t pay the same bill twice.
 Simple tasks became difficult, and I became very forgetful of people’s names, events, and where I put things.When someone would ask me if I remembered something and my answer was no, they would occasionally insist that I must recall a person, place or thing.
 I would feel anger and frustration and I wanted to scream out that my husband had died and I was just trying to remember who I was.
 I was having a hard time staying on top of the small tasks so I could get through each and every new day.
 In order to go to church on Sunday, I had to prepare a day ahead.
 If I didn’t, I might get confused as to what to wear or misplace my church envelope, which would delay my getting to service on time, making me so frustrated I would give up altogether.
-I never lashed out, but instead slowly distanced myself from those who just didn’t “get it”.
+I rarely lashed out, but instead slowly distanced myself from those who just didn’t “get it”.

 Even as I continued to move forward through the Firsts: Chuck’s birthday, our anniversary, Father’s Day, Christmas, I struggled to push on.
-I didn’t want each occasion to hinder my progress as I feared becoming frozen in place, interrupting my hard work toward recovery and reawakening.Oh how I yearned to be free, free of the pain, the hurt, the day to day battle to remain lucid, aware and conscious.
-I endured these struggles each and everyday which, at first, seemed to have no end in sight.
+I didn’t want each occasion to hinder my progress as I feared becoming frozen in place, interrupting my hard work toward recovery and reawakening.
+I yearned to be free, free of the pain, the hurt, the day to day battle to remain lucid and aware.
+I endured these struggles each and every day which, at first, seemed to have no end in sight.

 I continued on like that for months, years really, and then one summer day, I decided to write a book.
 I wanted to let everyone know what to expect when they lose a spouse.
-I felt that they should know that the feelings they’d be experiencing were going to seem scary,deep and unexpected.
-I wanted to talk about the experience of grieving because no one ever tells you what it’s like.Maybe because it’s almost indescribable,so I put it all into words.Meanwhile,we talk about everything else,but why is the topic of grieving so off limits, taboo in the twenty first century?
+I felt that they should know that the feelings they’d be experiencing were going to seem scary, deeply painful and unexpected.
+I wanted to talk about the experience of grieving because no one ever tells you what it’s like.
+I wanted to bring this unspoken issue out into the light and remove the shroud of secrecy.
+Let’s face it, nowadays we talk about everything else, so why should the topic of grief and loss be so off limits, taboo in the twenty first century?

-I wanted to affirm those who silently grieve and let them know that they are not alone.
+I wanted to validate the feelings of those who silently grieve and let them know that they are not alone.
 For some, it’s an experience that can and does last forever.
 Some widows and widowers die within a short period after their spouse, because, for them,to live life without their husband or wife is not an option.
 After the actor Christopher Reeves’ death, his wife Dana would pass away two years later.
 It’s so important that we check on our loved ones who grieve so that they can remain vital, maintaining the will to live and not grow the desire to die.
-For those of us who wish to get on with our lives it’s important to understand that grieving and the pain that ensues is normal and to be expected.
+For those of us who wish to get on with our lives it’s important to understand that grieving and the pain that ensues is normal and expected.

 Eventually I did see a glimmer of light at the end of that tunnel.
 Initially it was very small, just a pinhole, but eventually it grew.
 Soon I recognized that light as hope, hope in the dark.
 This was my signal, a sign, that as I drew myself up out of the pit of despair and became open to my new future without Chuck, I would be supported in that effort by God, the Universe and all of humanity.
-All that I needed became available, at my disposal until I finally could see a twinkling light beckoning me into my new beginning.
+All that I needed became available for me, at my disposal until I finally could see a tiny twinkling light beckoning me into my new beginning.